Click on name to see more detailed information about a Community Partner.

 Organized in August 1988, the Greater New Orleans Sports Foundation (GNOSF) is a non-profit 501(c) (4) organization whose mission is to attract and manage sporting events that have a positive economic impact on the Greater New Orleans area.
 Since 1988, the GNOSF has turned a $25 Million investment, from public and private sources, into a $1 Billion Economic impact.

 Green Light New Orleans invests energy in people by assisting New Orleans residents in-person, one household at a time.
-Our volunteers install free energy efficient light bulbs to demonstrate that a mass movement of individual actions creates a significant impact on our environment and community.
+Our volunteers install free energy efficient light bulbs and backyard vegetable gardens to demonstrate that a mass movement of individual actions creates a significant impact on our environment and community.
 We connect New Orleans residents to relevant, local opportunities and encourage individual actions so that everyone can benefit from a vibrant, resilient, and sustainable community.

 Greenlight Operations (GO) seeks to embrace the Earth Charter and UN Millennium Development Goals to create a sustainable global framework for businesses founded on respect for nature, universal human rights, economic justice, a culture of peace, and all-inclusive prosperity.

-The Grow Dat Youth Farm?s mission is to nurture a diverse group of young leaders through the meaningful work of growing food.
+The Grow Dat Youth Farm’s mission is to nurture a diverse group of young leaders through the meaningful work of growing food.
 On our farm we work collaboratively to produce healthy food for local residents and to inspire youth and adults to create personal, social and environmental change in their own communities.
 Grow Dat is a place where people from different backgrounds and disciplines come together in research and practice to support public health, local economies and a sustainable food system in South Louisiana.

-The Gulf Restoration Network (GRN) is a network of environmental, social justice, and citizens' groups and individuals committed to restoring the Gulf of Mexico to ecological and biological sustainability.
+Gulf Restoration Network (GRN) is a network of environmental, social justice, and citizens' groups and individuals committed to restoring the Gulf of Mexico to ecological and biological sustainability.

 The mission of Hagar's House is to be a sanctuary for women and children in a state of crisis in New Orleans by providing an open and empowering residential community, resource coordination, and a safe space to transition into permanent housing.